gsa-oes/office-of-evaluation-sciences/_collaborations/census-toolkit.md

 ---
 ## What was the challenge?

-This toolkit outlines four barriers that census and external research have identified as particularly common reasons for not completing the census.
+This toolkit outlines four barriers that the Census Bureau and external research have identified as particularly common reasons for not completing the census.
 High-quality census data is valuable because you want to ensure that people are accurately counted so they get their fair share of funding and representation for the next decade.

 ## What did we do?